kevinlondon/kevinlondon.github.io/_posts/2015-05-07-code-review-best-practices.md

 I think everyone struggles with.
 I can get defensive in code reviews too, because it can feel personal when someone says code you wrote could be better.

-If the reviewer makes a suggestion, and the I don't have a clear answer as to why the suggestion should not be implemented, I'll usually make the change.
+If the reviewer makes a suggestion, and I don't have a clear answer as to why the suggestion should not be implemented, I'll usually make the change.
 If the reviewer is asking a question about a line of code, it may mean that it would confuse others in the future.